vangchar/okta_terraform/README.md

 # Terraform x Okta

 This is a sample project to showcase how Terraform can be leveraged to create Okta resources.
+This project will:
+ * Create an Okta Application (native)
+ * Create an Authorization Server
+    * Access Policy
+    * Claims
+    * Scopes
+  * Group

 ## Table of Contents